materialsproject/pymatgen/README.md

    new unittest features in Python 2.7.
 2. numpy - For array, matrix and other numerical manipulations.
 Used extensively by all core modules.
+3. pyspglib 1.2+ (highly recommended): For symmetry finding.
+Needed if you are using the pymatgen.symmetry, pymatgen.transformation and pymatgen.alchemy packages.
+From pymatgen v2.1 onwards, pyspglib should be automatically compiled as an extension during the install process via setup.py.

 ### Optional Python Libraries ###

-Optional python libraries that are required if you need certain features:
+Optional python libraries that are required if you need certain features

 1. scipy 0.10+ (highly recommended) - For use in Gaussian smearing and phase diagram construction using scipy.spatial.Delaunay.